harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/bandit-scanner-reference.md

 ## Bandit step settings for STO scans

-The recommended workflow is to add a Bandit step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add a Bandit step to a Security or Build stage and then configure it as described below.

 ### Scan